-Caffeine is a natural insecticide that plants have been using to protect themselves from insects for thousands years!
+Caffeine is a natural insecticide that plants have been using to protect themselves from insects for thousands of years!

 That caffeine in your steaming cup of coffee has been put to much better use in driving away or KILLING insects in your backyard, rather than getting you going the morning.